 How do they do it?
 Hint: It’s not about favoring females over males.

-Founded in 1994 by Michael DeLacey and Robin Adams, a male-female team of principals, Microdesk perfected their formula for attracting and retaining their diverse 200-person workforce, which seems to lie in emphasizing skills, work-life balance, and teamwork over gender.
+Founded in 1994 by Michael DeLacey and Robin Adams, a male-female team of principals, Microdesk improved their formula for attracting and retaining their diverse 200-person workforce, which seems to lie in emphasizing skills, work-life balance, and teamwork over gender.

 “I think every single woman at Microdesk has stories of being in the private sector early in their careers and having an awkward moment in a construction trailer or hearing one-off comments,” said Jessica Chambers, a senior consultant and engineer with the Civil Engineering Solutions team.